Carniverous19/helium-DIY-middleman/README.md

 To ensure PULL_RESPs are received by the miners, a fake PUSH_DATA payload is created for every PULL_RESP with simulated RSSI, SNR, and timestamp (currently hardcoded RSSI and SNR).
 This fake PUSH_DATA runs through the same process as real ones except it is not forwarded to the miner that sent the PULL_RESP (so gateways dont hear their own transmissions).
-Some experimentation  with a RAK2445 based RPi hat shows that transmissions are received by the concentrator.
-If this is determined to be expected behavior this filtering can be removed.

 All PULL_DATA, PUSH_DATA, and PULL_RESP messages are immediately sent the corresponding ACK regardless of whether the data was actually delivered.

 Additionally, all virtual gateways (interfaces for real miners) periodically send PULL_DATA and PUSH_DATA messages with `stat` payloads to the gateways.
-These messages are required to ensure the software remains accessible to gateways as and the behavior mimics the semtech packet forwarder.
+These messages are required to ensure the software remains accessible to gateways and the behavior mimics the semtech packet forwarder.
 To send valid stats messages each virtual gateway keeps track of the number of PUSH_DATA and PULL_RESP messages it received and increments a counter for each.

 ## Areas for Further Development

   - More sophisticated metadata modification to adapt to PoC changes.
 The framework exists for this and much more sophistication can be added to the separate `modify_rxpk.py` code.
-    Advanced metadata modification could include queries to the ETL database, querying ML models (either specific to a gateway or global), etc.
+    Advanced metadata modification could include queries to an ETL database, querying ML models (either specific to a gateway or global), etc.
     An important point is the entire blockchain history and challenge history for these gateways and miners are available for determining appropriate metadata.
   - Detection of dead miner or gateway (using ACKs).
 There is no way to forget a miner or gateway without software restart.
   - Transmission errors are silently ignored, for reliable transmissions these should be fed back to miners.